localstack/localstack.github.io/content/blog/2022-04-21-debug-your-lamda-functions-from-your-ide-using-localstack/index.md

     --role cool-stacklifter
 ```

-We can test out the above Lambda function by specifying a payload:
+We can test the above Lambda function by invoking it with a payload:

 ```sh
 awslocal lambda invoke --function-name my-cool-local-function --payload '{"message": "Hello from LocalStack!"}' output.txt
 ```
 Configuring Visual Studio Code for Python Lambda debugging

 For attaching the debug server from Visual Studio Code, you need to add a run configuration.
+The run view displays all the information related to running and debugging with a top bar which has all the debugging commands and configuration settings.
+Create a `launch.json` file in the `.vscode` directory of your project and add the following:

 ```json
 {